 How did you piece together the route?

 Chris: “We know the county very well and there aren’t many bridleways and lanes we haven’t ridden.
 Like many others, we covered a lot of trails from the door during lockdown!
-This meant that putting together the initial route was actually quite straightforward but doing the full recce took us about a year.”
+This meant that putting together the initial Wolf Way route was actually quite straightforward but doing the full recce took us about a year.”

 “We had support from Green Access and Rights of Way from Suffolk Council around access rights, which was particularly important for the off-road sections.
 Cycling UK were also a huge help in giving us advice on how to make the route safe.”